raspberrypilearning/editor-dont-collide/en/step_1.md

 ### Tip

-You can use a [colour picker](https://www.w3schools.com/colors/colors_rgb.asp){:target="_blank"} to help you find the RGB value of a colour you want to use.
+The colour is three numbers - the amount of red, green and blue.
+You can use a [colour picker](https://www.w3schools.com/colors/colors_rgb.asp){:target="_blank"} to help you find the values for a colour you want to use.

 </div>